POSTS TAGGED: Google Play edition

-Posted June 27, 2013 By: Will Verduzco
+Posted June 27, 2013 at 11:00 pm by Will Verduzco

 Earlier today, we wrote about HTC and Samsung releasing the GPL-compliant kernel source code for their respective Google Play edition flagships.
 We knew that it was only a (short) matter of time, however, before the firmwares would be repackaged for use on standard devices.

 The first repackaged Google Play edition firmware for the HTC One has landed.
 It comes to us from XDA Senior Member bigxie, and is based off of a system dump captured by Jerry Hildenbrand.
 This version has been pre-rooted with busybox installed, and it remains Odexed.
 To get the goods on your own HTC One, you first have to own a GSM HTC One (Unlocked, T-Mobile, or AT&T variety).
 The install procedure is just a simple flash thr. . .
 READ ON »